-WASHINGTON (AP) - The Senate has narrowly voted to confirm John B. King Jr. as the nation's education secretary.
+WASHINGTON (AP) - The Senate is set to vote late Monday on President Barack Obama's nomination of John B. King Jr. as education secretary.

-WASHINGTON (AP) — The Senate has narrowly voted to confirm John B. King Jr. as the nation's education secretary.
+WASHINGTON (AP) — The Senate is set to vote late Monday on President Barack Obama's nomination of John B. King Jr. as education secretary.

-King has served as acting secretary at the Education Department since Arne Duncan stepped down in December.
-President Barack Obama nominated King last month, saying there was "nobody better" to continue leading efforts to work toward preschool for all, preparing kids so that they are ready for college and careers and making college more affordable.
+King has served as acting secretary at the Education Department since Arne Duncan stepped down.
+Obama nominated King last month, and said there is "nobody better" to lead efforts to work toward preschool for all, prepare kids for college and make college more affordable.

-As secretary, King will oversee the department as it puts in place a bipartisan education law passed by Congress and signed by Obama in December.
+If confirmed in the full Senate, King would oversee the department as it implements a bipartisan education law that Congress passed and Obama signed in December.
 The measure revamps the widely criticized No Child Left Behind Act and substantially limits the federal government's role in public schools.